Mercouri Kanatzidis: Research

 Kanatzidis has proposed ideas and concepts for predictive synthesis to new materials including "infinitely adaptive" homologous superseries and the panoramic synthesis strategy where with a single experiment all phases in the course of a given reaction can be detected.
 This offers a panoramic view of all the phases present, and could help unravel the mechanisms of how new materials form.

-Kanatzidis invented a new class of materials called chalcogels.
-These are unique inorganic compounds that are aerogels.
-Using ligand metathesis chemistry, he reported experimental conditions suitable to create gels and avoid the undesirable precipitates.
-The chalcogels are built like a sponge, and can soak up many heavy-metal atoms from polluted water.
-And because the chalcogels pack an enormous surface area into a tiny volume, small pieces can clear out thousands of liters of water.
-For example, the chalcogels reduce mercury, lead and cadmium concentrations down to ppt levels.
-Biomimetic chalcogels containing Fe4S4 clusters were reported to reduce photochemically N2 to NH3.